posadskiy/observability-stack/README.md

 # Observability Stack for Local Development

-This repository contains a Docker Compose setup for local development with centralized logging using Loki and Grafana for visualization, plus distributed tracing with Jaeger.
+This repository contains a Docker Compose setup for local development with centralized logging using Loki and Grafana for visualization, distributed tracing with Jaeger, and metrics collection with Prometheus.

 ## Components

 - **Loki**: Centralized log storage and aggregation
-- **Grafana**: Visualization and dashboards for logs and traces
+- **Grafana**: Visualization and dashboards for logs, traces, and metrics
 - **Promtail**: Log collection agent (collects logs from Docker containers)
 - **Jaeger**: Distributed tracing system
+- **Prometheus**: Metrics collection and storage

 ## Quick Start